 "There is at the moment no political will that I observed from either Israelis or Palestinians to go forward with serious negotiations," Biden said.

-The vice president's remarks to J Street, a dovish Israel advocacy group that frequently criticizes Netanyahu, came at the height of a campaign season in which candidates have been scrutinized over their adherence to traditionally stalwart U.S. support for Israel.
-Ahead of Tuesday's primary in New York, Democratic candidate Bernie Sanders has sparked controversy for saying the U.S. should be even-handed and mustn't always say that Netanyahu is right.
+The vice president's remarks to J Street, a dovish Israel advocacy group that frequently criticizes Netanyahu, came at the height of a U.S. campaign season in which candidates have been scrutinized over their adherence to traditionally stalwart U.S. support for Israel.
+Ahead of Tuesday's primary in New York, Democratic candidate Bernie Sanders has sparked controversy by saying the U.S. should be even-handed and mustn't always say that Netanyahu is right.

 Biden also singled out Palestinian leaders, including Abbas, for declining to condemn specific acts of terrorism carried out against Israelis, in a nod to the seven-month wave of Palestinian stabbings and other attacks.
 He said he didn't know whether Monday's bus explosion that wounded scores in Jerusalem was a terrorist attack, but added that the U.S. condemns "misguided cowards" who resort to violence.

 "No matter what legitimate disagreements the Palestinian people have with Israel, there is never justification for terrorism," Biden said.
 "No leader should fail to condemn as terrorists those who commit such brutalities."

 Biden's tough talk about a key U.S. partner reflected diminishing patience within the White House as President Barack Obama's term nears an end, compounded by deep disagreements over Iran and a strained relationship between leaders.
 In recent weeks, the Obama administration has left open the possibility that it could support or at least not block a U.N. resolution laying out parameters for a future peace deal, a possibility Israel has railed against.